uschpc/webportal-netlify-gatsby/src/user-guides/data-management/transferring-files-globus.md

 ![Globus Software Set Up](/images/globus-gfx/globus-filemgr1.PNG)

+You can toggle the number and configuration of the two panes using the Panels menu in the top right of the File Manager page.

-### Setting up Collections for file transfers and installing Globus Personal Connect
+### Setting up Collections for file transfers

 In Globus terminology, a user sets up a **Collection**, which is simply a place to transfer files.
-This can be a folder on your laptop, your home directory on a remote data transfer node (like hpc-transfer.usc.edu), or even a remote location you have access to through a scientific computing affiliation.
+This can be a folder on your laptop, your home directory on a remote data transfer node (like the CARC's hpc-transfer1.usc.edu or hpc-transfer2.usc.edu), or even a remote location you have access to through a scientific computing affiliation.

 In the Globus user interface, Collections are managed in terms of <b>Endpoints</b>.
 From the main Globus File Manager page, click on the <b>ENDPOINTS</b> link on the left panel.

 ![Globus Software Set Up](/images/globus-gfx/globus-coll1.PNG)

 On the upper right of the File Manager page page, click on <b>Create a personal endpoint</b>.
-You'll be presented with a link to download and install the software.

 ![Globus Software Set Up](/images/globus-gfx/globus-coll2.PNG)

+#### Installing Globus Connect Personal

-Now it's time to install the desktop service, Globus Connect Personal, that makes Globus work behind the scenes for you.
+You'll be presented with a link to download and install the desktop service, Globus Connect Personal, that makes Globus work behind the scenes for you.

 ![Globus Software Set Up](/images/globus-gfx/globus-dl1.PNG)